mikechambers/adb-mcp/README.md

 #### MCP won't run in Claude

 If you get an error when running Claude that the MCP is not working, you may need to edit your Claud config file and put an abslute path for the UV command.
 More info [here](https://github.com/mikechambers/adb-mcp/issues/5#issuecomment-2829817624).

+#### All fonts not available

+The MCP server will return a list of available fonts, but depending on the number of fonts installed on your system, may omit some to work around the amount of data that can be send to the AI.
+By default it will list the first 1000 fonts sorted in alphabetical order.

+You can tell the AI to use a specific font, using its postscript name.

 #### Plugin won't install or connect